-To receive payment, Recipients must notify their assigned Grant Specialist upon complete implementation of all management practices, to begin Project Verification for
+To receive payment, Recipients must notify their assigned Grant Specialist upon complete implementation of all management practices, to begin Project Verification for that Project Year.
+Invoices will be processed after project implementation has been verified.

 When to Submit Invoices

 OEFI initiates each invoice cycle by generating an electronic invoice template.
 Upon notification of practice implementation by Recipient, OEFI conducts a verification of the implemented practice.
 Once verification is completed, OEFI emails Recipients an invoice template with the Grant Agreement Number, Project Title, Invoice Number, Project Budget per practice, Amount Requested, and Invoiced to Date entered.
 The invoice template provided by OEFI must be used; invoices generated or altered by the Recipient will not be accepted.
 Invoices are due no later than 30 calendar days following completion of the verification.